Breacher1337/agentic-hackathon-2025/README.md

 ### Registration Steps
 1. Fill out the [registration form](#) *(opens March 20)*
 2. Submit your **project idea** along with your registration
-3. Join our Discord community
+3. Join our Telegram community
-4. Form or join a team (2–4 members)
+4. Form or join a team (2–3 members)
 5. If selected, you’ll start building your project during the **Kick-off Event on April 10**

 ---